-- All water piping components connected to the water heater that are for space heating applications shall be suitable for use with potable water. - 2.
-Toxic chemicals, such as those used for boiler treatment, must NEVER be introduced into this system. - 3.
-The water heaters covered in this manual may never be connected to any existing heating system or component(s) previously used with non-potable water heating appliance. - 4.
+- All water piping components connected to the water heater that are for space heating applications shall be suitable for use with potable water. - Toxic chemicals, such as those used for boiler treatment, must NEVER be introduced into this system. - The water heaters covered in this manual may never be connected to any existing heating system or component(s) previously used with non-potable water heating appliance. - 4.
 When the system requires water for space heating that exceed safe temperatures at domestic water fixtures a mixing valve must be installed.
-See Mixing Valves (page 14). - Note: Malfunctions caused by the power supply and costs to install power supply filters are not covered under the limited warranty. - 5.
-These water heaters cannot be used in space heating applications only.
+See Mixing Valves (page 14). - These water heaters cannot be used in space heating applications only.